 13. If you apply for a job at HftY

 When you apply to work for HFTY we ask for a range of relevant personal data, including your name, contact details and employment history.
 This information may be included in your CV, application form and cover letter.

 If you are unsuccessful, we will destroy or delete any electronic and hard copy records of your personal data after 6 months.
 If you are a shortlisted candidate, we will also ask for references and a signed self-declaration form as part of our safer recruitment policy.

 If you are employed by HFTY, you become a member of our team and you will be given a separate privacy notice about how we use and share your personal data.

-Those interested in volunteering with HFTY as Volunteer Mentors are invited to complete an application form.
+Those interested in volunteering with HFTY are invited to complete an application form.
 This asks for personal information including name, contact details, age and address.
-We use the information to assess the suitability (such as skill set, availability and geographical location) of potential volunteers for a mentoring role.
+We use the information to assess the suitability (such as skill set, availability and geographical location) of potential volunteers for mentoring and other support roles.
 The information will be kept for 3 years after the date of submission and will be used only within HFTY.
 Your information will not be shared externally.

 We may invite potential volunteers to a further telephone or face-to-face interview to assess your suitability for the role.
-Once you start volunteering with us, we will keep your information for 6 years after the date you stop volunteering as a mentor with HFTY.
+Once you start volunteering with us, we will keep your information for 6 years after the date you stop volunteering with HFTY.
 Your name, email address and phone number may be added to our mailing list and, if you are a Mentor, shared with your potential mentee and other mentors only with your consent.
 Consent will be requested at the time of signing the volunteer contract during or shortly after your induction.